atharva3010/daix-switcher-vuetify/src/assets/articles/basic-understanding-of-bitcoin.md

 - Dogecoin (DOGE)
 - Monero (XMR)

-To find a list of all currently active digital currency visit [Coingecko](https://www.coingecko.com/)
+To find a list of all currently active digital currency visit <a href="https://www.coingecko.com/" rel="noopener" target="_blank">Coingecko</a>

 ### Using DAIX